 Successful Treatment Of Cataracts

-Cataracts are one of the leading causes of reversible visual impairment in older adults, with an estimated 30 percent of having severe cataract in at least one eye (1).
+Cataracts are one of the leading causes of reversible visual impairment in older adults, therefore, are a critical combination when it comes to driving.
+With an estimated 30 percent of having severe cataract in at least one eye (1).

 As the population ages, then the incidence increases.
 Its treatment, cataract surgery, is one of the most effective (2) and safest treatments in healthcare.
 1,5 million people are treated with this procedure, with 95% successful results in North America yearly.
 (4)